-5.3.2 Spanning Tree Settings (STP)
+5.3.2 Spanning Tree Settings

-The Spanning Tree Settings (STP) protocol allows network to provide a redundant link in the event of a link failure.
+The Spanning Tree Protocol (STP) allows network to provide a redundant link in the event of a link failure.
 It is advised to turn on this option for multi-point bridge network to avoid network loop.